 When you have two foods perfectly in season, you are in tall corn.

-Pair Hatch with grapes – sweet, sweet candy orbs from California’s Central Valley — and you have an unforgettable sweet-hot flavor combo.
+Pair Hatch with grapes – sweet candy orbs from California’s Central Valley — and you have an unforgettable sweet-hot flavor combo.
 Add some grilled onions into the mix and suddenly you have deepened the flavor, the umami, and the addiction.

 Eat this with roasted meats, with tortilla chips, as a relish to pep up a quiche or casserole – anywhere you need something with interest to perk up your plate.

-Summary: Sweet, hot, deeply flavored fresh Hatch chile salsa goes well with any roasted meats or poultry, simply with tortilla chips, or as a plate pepper-upper.
+Hatch Chile, Grape and Grilled Onion Salsa is sweet from the grapes, deeply flavored from fresh Hatch chiles and smoky from the grilled onions.This salsa goes well with any roasted meats or poultry, as a dip for tortilla chips, or as a plate pepper-upper.

 Ingredients